mshahriarnihal/CSCI313-Data-Structures-Basic-Projects/README.txt

    Author's Name : Mubasshir Al Shahriar (Nihal) Relevant Course : CSCI 313: Data Structures (CUNY QC)

+This repository contains some small and basic projects I built while taking my Data Structures course (CSCI-313) at Queens College of The City University of New York.

 This read me file shows how to run my codes and brief explanation of how my coded programs work.
 To run the Java codes I worked on, just compile and run those codes (.java files).
 You can just use javac *.java command to compile all the source codes at a time.
 Then run the java codes.